ShaquilleJulien/UFC-Data-Analysis/README.md

 - Scipy

 # Data Used
-- The data set used contains names of fighters and diffrent performance matrics and statistics.
+- The data set used contains names of fighters and different performance matrics and statistics.

 # Analysis carried out
 Data Cleaning: